-- 1. Property that is divided by court order. - The public acquisition by gift or purchase of strips or parcels of land, or any lot or parcel created there from, for the widening or opening of streets, right-of-ways, drainage easements, utility substation, power line easements, pumping stations, pressure regulating stations, electricity regulating substations, gas pressure control station, or for other public uses. - 3.
+- 1. Property that is divided by court order. - 2.
+The public acquisition by gift or purchase of strips or parcels of land, or any lot or parcel created there from, for the widening or opening of streets, right-of-ways, drainage easements, utility substation, power line easements, pumping stations, pressure regulating stations, electricity regulating substations, gas pressure control station, or for other public uses. - 3.
 The construction or development of roads or buildings on private property to be used for agricultural purposes.
 See, Code of Alabama 1975, § 11-24-1(a)(4); - 4.
-Common Boundary Line Modification (must meet requirements of Section 4.1.2 Lot Standards, for minimum lot standards)
+Common Boundary Line Modification must meet requirements of Section 4.12 Lot Standards, for minimum lot standards. - 5.
+Large Acreages Applicability: Large acreages may be created and transferred only if each and every tract, or lot, or parcel is created and remaining totals at least 20 (twenty) acres each and no new roads are constructed.
+The intention here is to allow transfers of property that are rural in nature such as farmland, timberland, hunting land, and the like.